Komal914/CookBook/README.md

              }
         }
   ```
-  After this data is loaded, once the user clicks on the recipe selected -> that recipe details are segued onto the recipe details page
+  After this data is loaded, once the user clicks on the recipe selected -> that recipe's details are segued onto the recipe details screen

   - Favorites